 - Helps to manage patients in between provider visits, checking vitals, monitoring compliance, refilling prescriptions and educating patients on the importance of taking their medications as directed

-- Graduate from a pharmacy program accredited by the Accreditation Council for Pharmacy Education (ACPE) or a program outside the U.S. that qualifies the individual to practice in that jurisdiction
+- Graduate from a pharmacy program accredited by the Accreditation Council for Pharmacy Education (ACPE) or a program outside the U.S. that qualifies the individual to practice in that jurisdiction; and

-- Maintain an active license to practice pharmacy in the U.S. or another jurisdiction
+- Maintain an active license to practice pharmacy in the U.S. or another jurisdiction; and

 - Complete a PGY1 residency accredited by the American Society of Health-System Pharmacists (ASHP) or new residency programs granted Candidate Status for accreditation by ASHP plus one additional year of post-licensure practice with at least fifty percent (50%) of time spent in ambulatory care pharmacy activities as defined in the BPS Ambulatory Care Pharmacy Specialty Content Outline; or